joelkoz/NodeMDA/plugin-dev/koa-react/README.md

 3. Where necessary, code stubs are filled in by hand to supply the business logic or add other functionality.

-4. The resulting code is tested using the mocha unit tests, or manual testing.
+4. The resulting code is tested with manual testing.
 If additions or changes are required, the process returns to step #1 where the *model* is modified and the entire cycle is repeated.